assiakhateeb/aws-terraform/README.md

 ## Solution Steps
 * step 0: In [providers.tf](providers.tf) we
-provides a resource to manage the default AWS VPC in the current region.
+provide a resource to manage the default AWS VPC in the current region.
 * step 1: In [security_group.tf](security_group.tf) we
 Create Security Group (SG) and and Security Group Rules: HTTP, HTTPS, SSH, All networks allowed".
 * step 2: In [ec2.tf](ec2.tf) we